 It wasn’t.
 It was a Sunday and midafternoon, so there wasn’t any work traffic and it wasn’t like the last train going out.
 The train was pretty full, but there were still tickets available.
 So we got off, had some nice home-cooked meals at my aunt’s.
 I think we had security backup too, to help my aunt in case anything went down there.
 The power went out once or twice, not a big deal.
 We watched MASH for about six hours, and a lot of of “New York is flooding!” footage for about three days, flipping between channels seven, two, and four.

 How was getting back?

 Getting back was awful.
 I googled “Metro North” about every hour for the news alerts from like Monday on.
-We knew we had to wait until the trains were running and everything was canceled through Wednesday, but even Wednesday night the trains were still not running.
+We knew we had to wait until the trains were running and everything was cancelled through Wednesday, but even Wednesday night the trains were still not running.
 We ended up getting a car service from a guy named Tony.

 How did you deal with Hurricane Sandy?

 Emily, 22, PR: During the storm was fine.
 I’m lucky.
 My lights flickered a little bit and I lost internet for a while, that’s it.
 It’s been the aftermath of the storm that’s tough.